MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/api/exposed-apis-create-app-partners.md

 This page describes how to create a Microsoft Entra application to get programmatic access to Microsoft Defender for Endpoint on behalf of your customers.

 Microsoft Defender for Endpoint exposes much of its data and actions through a set of programmatic APIs.
-Those APIs will help you automate work flows and innovate based on Microsoft Defender for Endpoint capabilities.
+Those APIs help you automate work flows and innovate based on Microsoft Defender for Endpoint capabilities.
 The API access requires OAuth2.0 authentication.
 For more information, see [OAuth 2.0 Authorization Code Flow](/azure/active-directory/develop/active-directory-v2-protocols-oauth-code).

-In general, you'll need to take the following steps to use the APIs:
+In general, you need to take the following steps to use the APIs:

 - Create a **multi-tenant** Microsoft Entra application.
 - Get authorized(consent) by your customer administrator for your application to access Defender for Endpoint resources it needs.
 - Get an access token using this application.
 - Use the token to access Microsoft Defender for Endpoint API.

-The following steps will guide you how to create a Microsoft Entra application, get an access token to Microsoft Defender for Endpoint and validate the token.
+The following steps guide you how to create a Microsoft Entra application, get an access token to Microsoft Defender for Endpoint and validate the token.

-## Create the multi-tenant app
+## Create the multitenant app

 1. Sign in to your [Azure tenant](https://portal.azure.com) with user that has **Global Administrator** role.